 Today, the creators are looking for investors to improve the prototype and add more technological innovations to this creation.

-Technological innovations for sustainability, a robot that detects illegal mining
+Innovative technology project for sustainability: a robot that detects illegal mining

 Santiago Saavedra is a mathematician who studied during his doctoral thesis at Stanford University, the impact that mining has on people’s health.
 Later, he found out that there is a great deal of illegal mining in the world that destroys the environment, including deforestation and contamination of rivers with hazardous chemical residues.Technological innovations for these circumstances were needed.